-The below definitions of terms and phrases dealing with PA are summarized from a publication entitled Precision Agriculture: Terms and Definitions that was posted by Matt Hopkins at www.precisionag.com.
+The below definitions of terms and phrases dealing with PA are summarized from a publication titled "Precision Agriculture: Terms and Definitions".
 This is a good reference to ensure that commonly used PA terminology is understood.
-Some of the terms in this publication as well as additional ones are defined in detail in a USDA-NRCS publication titled Precision Agriculture: NRCS Support for Emerging Technologies.
+Some of the terms in this publication as well as additional ones are defined in detail in a USDA-NRCS publication titled "Precision Agriculture: NRCS Support for Emerging Technologies".

 Aerial Imagery.
 Photos taken from airplanes, satellites, and UAVs to assist in determining variations in plants and soils within a field.
 Algorithm.
 A mathematical formula used to control variable rate applications.